nervosnetwork/ckb/rpc/README.md

 ### Type `OutputsValidator`
 Transaction output validators that prevent common mistakes.

+It's an enum value from one of:
+  - passthrough : the default validator, bypass output checking, thus allow any kind of transaction outputs.
+  - well_known_scripts_only : restricts the lock script and type script usage, see more information on <https://github.com/nervosnetwork/ckb/wiki/Transaction-%C2%BB-Default-Outputs-Validator>

 ### Type `PeerSyncState`
 The chain synchronization state between the local node and a remote node.